solana-developers/professional-education/README.md

 ### Applicable to the widest group of potential Solana developers.

 The training requirements are simple: any developer with TypeScript experience.
 Specifically, no cryptography, blockchain or Rust experience is required.
-TypeScript is chosen because it the language of the JS/TS SDKs, and additionally because understanding of strictly typed languages ass
+TypeScript is chosen because it the language of the JS/TS SDKs, and additionally because understanding of strictly typed languages is considered necessary to learn Rust.

 ### Low time to hello world